 The best view of all is the one you’ll get of the great Taipei 101.
 Viewing this great engineering feat from Elephant mountain gives you a great view of the beautiful skyscraper and the twinkling lights of the city below.

-If you’re traveling with your better half, this is a must-do romantic evening!
-It’s not often you get to look down on a bustling lit-up city from a secluded, quiet and tranquil setting!
+If you’re traveling with your better half, this is a Taipei itinerary romantic must-do!
+It’s not often you get to look down on a bustling lit-up city from a secluded, quiet, and tranquil setting!

 - Why it’s awesome: Taipei’s National Palace Museum is the largest museum in the world of its kind!